Saturday, 30 September 2023

 Junko Kano and Tamao Nakamura

-Although Tamiya later played a similarly ruthless character in the 1966 film of Yamasaki’s The Great White Tower – which became his signature role – Ginshiro is an unusual part for Tamiya in that he talks a lot and is not at all moody, being almost entirely unfazed by whatever difficult situation may occur.
+Although Tamiya later played a similarly ruthless character in the 1966 film of Yamasaki’s The Great White Tower – which became his signature role – Ginshiro is an unusual part for him in that he talks a lot and is not at all moody, being almost entirely unfazed by whatever difficult situation may occur.
 Tamiya handles this well and holds his own among a cast dominated by formidable female stars.
 Most of the female characters here turn out to be just as duplicitous as Ginshiro, and when somebody finally shows some moral backbone, it’s in the unlikely form of a journalist (the excellent Eiji Funakoshi).
 Journalists are seldom depicted as the most ethical of people, so the fact that Yamasaki was a former journalist herself might not be entirely coincidental.

 Eiji Funakoshi